 It was agony and ecstasy for two of England’s stars at golf’s richest event today.

 The agony was Paul Casey’s.
-Out for more than two months after dislocating his shoulder snowboarding on Christmas Eve, he was struggling with it again and after taking 42 to the turn withdrew on the next.
+Out for more than two months after dislocating his shoulder snowboarding, he was struggling with it again, and after taking 42 to the turn withdrew on the next hole.

-It not only ended his hopes of a first prize of well over £1 million, but was a further blow to his chances of playing in the Ryder Cup this September.
+It not only ended his hopes of a first prize of well over £1million, but was a further blow to his chances of regaining his Ryder Cup place.

 Poulter, runner-up to Swede Henrik Stenson three years ago, knocked two strokes off his previous best score on the course and described it as one of the top 10 rounds of his career.